Grand Forks & Boundary Country Real Estate Blog

 Take the time to get both right.

 Wondering what your home is worth and what a move could look like for your financial picture?
-Let's sit down and work through the numbers together — no pressure, just clarity. — Cassie Schellenberg, Personal Real Estate Corporation
+Let's sit down and work through the numbers together — no pressure, just clarity. — Casie Schellenberg, Personal Real Estate Corporation

 Read